mnemoria/100-Days-Of-Coding-ML/README.md

 <br>

 ## Week 1
-**Reviewing the fundamentals of Python, including topics such as variables, operations, control flow, and commonly used data structures to ensure a solid understanding.**
+**Reviewing the fundamentals of Python, including topics such as variables, operations, control flow, commonly used data structures, and Object-Oriented Programming to ensure a solid understanding.**

 ### DAY 1
  - Palindrome checker